York, North Yorkshire · 🇬🇧 🇺🇸 Dual citizen CHNO

 I'm a BTEC Level 3 Extended Diploma in Applied Science student at York College, with a strong focus on chemistry — specifically organic chemistry, the area I find most interesting by some distance.
 Physical chemistry has its place; organic chemistry is where I want to spend my career.
 The question that keeps me genuinely occupied: how do relatively simple carbon-based molecules give rise to something as staggeringly complex as a living cell?

-Outside the lab, I train Shotokan Karate and cook — both of which, when you think about it, are just applied chemistry.
+Outside formal study, I train Shotokan Karate — the long-form discipline of it maps well onto laboratory work.
 As a dual British and American citizen, I'm open to university opportunities on either side of the Atlantic.

 ⚗️